oddbird/oddleventy/content/work/expression-builder.md

       and excited to continue with future projects.
     <<: *greg
     slug: future
+sector:
+  - Data-Analysis
+  - Management Technology
+tags:
+  - Data-Analysis
+  - Management Technology
 summary: |
   Aunalytics provides a full suite of data-analytics and management tools, including the Aunsight Dataflow service.
   The "expression builder" is an embedded Vue application